Human herpesvirus 6: Inactive infection

 Not all newly infected cells begin rolling circle replication.
 Herpesviruses may enter a latent stage, inactively infecting their human host.
 Since its discovery in 1993, this phenomenon has been found among all of the betaherpesviruses.

 Other betaherpesviruses establish latency as a nuclear episome, which is a circular DNA molecule (analogous to plasmids).
 For HHV-6, latency is believed to occur exclusively through the integration of viral telomeric repeats into human subtelomeric regions.
 Only one other virus, Marek's disease virus, is known to achieve latency in this fashion.
 This phenomenon is possible as a result of the telomeric repeats found within the direct repeat termini of HHV-6's genome.

 The right direct repeat terminus integrates within 5 to 41 human telomere repeats, and preferentially does so into the proximal end of chromosomes 9, 17, 18, 19, and 22, but has also occasionally been found in chromosomes 10 and 11.
 Nearly 70 million individuals are suspected to carry chromosomally integrated HHV-6.

 A number of genes expressed by HHV-6 are unique to its inactive latency stage.
 These genes involve maintaining the genome and avoiding destruction of the host cell.
 For instance, the U94 protein is believed to repress genes that are involved in cellular lysis (apoptosis) and also may aid in telomeric integration.
 Once stored in human telomeres, the virus is reactivated intermittently.

-Reactivation
+Reactivation and transplantation

 The specific triggers for reactivation are not well understood.
 Some researchers have suggested that injury, physical or emotional stress, and hormonal imbalances could be involved.

 Researchers during 2011 discovered that reactivation can positively be triggered in vitro by histone deacetylase inhibitors.
 Once reactivation begins, the rolling circle process is initiated and concatemers are formed as described above.

+A study published in The Journal of Infectious Diseases in 2024 investigated the reactivation of inherited chromosomally integrated human herpesvirus 6 (iciHHV-6B) in a liver transplant recipient and its impact on the graft.
+The research, conducted by Hannolainen et al., used hybrid capture sequencing and various molecular techniques to analyze the viral sequences and host immune response.
+The findings demonstrated active replication of iciHHV-6B and significant immune activation, suggesting the pathological impact of viral reactivation on transplant outcomes.
+The study emphasizes the importance of monitoring iciHHV-6 reactivation in transplant patients.